Differential relations for almost Belyi maps: Differentiation relations from free divisors

-As presented in \cite{kms15}, interesting examples of flat structures, free divisors in Saito's singularity theory \cite{Saito} can be constructed from algebraic Painlev\'e VI solutions and corresponding AB-maps.
-In Dubrovin's more general context \cite{Dubr} of potentials on Frobenius manifolds, solutions of the Witten-Dijkgraaf-Verlinde-Verlinde equations play a similar key role.
+As presented in \cite{kms15}, interesting examples of flat structures, free divisors in the sense of Saito \cite{Saito} can be constructed from algebraic Painlev\'e VI solutions.
+In Dubrovin's context \cite{Dubr} of Frobenius manifolds, the potentials which are solutions of the Witten-Dijkgraaf-Verlinde-Verlinde equations play a similar key role.

-The polynomial components of $(k,\ell,m)$-minus-4 regular AB-maps that give the 4 exceptional points typically define {\em free divisors} after a suitable homogenization. \begin{example} \rm We homogenize the AB-map $\varphi_1$ of Example \ref{eq:d6example} by $w=v/u^3$, \mbox{$x=uX/v^2$} with the variables $u,v,X$ of the weighted degrees $1,3,5$, respectively.
-The weighted-homogeneous polynomials
+As discussed in \S \ref{sec:relap6}, the use of AB-maps is one of the methods to construct algebraic Painlev\'e VI solutions.
+For these reasons, it is meaningful to study a relationship between AB-maps and free divisors.
+As an observation by comparing AB-maps with free divisors, we recognized that after a suitable homogenization of variables of $(k,\ell,m)$-minus-4 regular AB-maps, polynomials which define free divisors appear as polynomial components of AB-maps.
+We explain this observation by taking the following example. \begin{example} \rm We homogenize the AB-map $\varphi_1$ of Example \ref{eq:d6example} by $w=v/u^3$, \mbox{$x=uX/v^2$} with the variables $u,v,X$ of weights $1,3,5$, respectively.
+The weighted-homogeneous polynomials are